Energy engineering: Power engineering

-Considered a subdivision of energy engineering, power engineering applies math and physics to the movement and transfer of energy to work in a system.
+Power engineering, often viewed as a subset of electrical engineering, focuses on the generation, transmission, distribution, and utilization of electrical power.
+This subfield covers critical infrastructure such as power plants, electric grids, and energy storage systems, ensuring the efficient and reliable delivery of energy across various sectors.
+Emerging technologies in power engineering include the development of smart grids, microgrids, and advanced energy storage systems like lithium-ion batteries and hydrogen fuel cells, which are central to the future of renewable energy integration.

 Leadership in Energy and Environmental Design

 Leadership in Energy and Environmental Design (LEED) is a program created by the United States Green Building Council (USGBC) in March 2000.
 LEED is a program that encourages green building and promotes sustainability in the construction of buildings and the efficiency of the utilities in the buildings.

 In 2012 the United States Green Building Council asked the independent firm Booz Allen Hamilton to conduct a study on the effectiveness of LEED program.
 "This study confirmed that green buildings generate substantial energy savings.
 From 2000–2008, green construction and renovation generated $1.3 billion in energy savings.
 Of that $1.3 billion, LEED-certified buildings accounted for $281 million."
 The study also found the summation of all green construction supported 2.4 million jobs.